EDIrb/EDI/README.md

 Unlike Services, Jobs have to opt-in to posting to the chatroom with the `post` method.
 Jobs that run frequently may not always make a post.

+EDI Schedule is in-process and in-memory.
+It will not persist in cron if EDI shuts down.
+You can use the `enable_keepalive` configuration option to have EDI try and stay awake on Heroku

 ### Configuration